bobpetersen/movie-collection/README.md

 [X] add above SQL queries to readme
 [X] create server, public folder, add vendor JS files        and serve up static HTML file [X] create HTML form for submitting a movie
+[X] create app controller for movies
-[ ] create app controller
+[X] create POST route for submitting movies - will include SQL INSERT query [ ] create app controller for genres
-[ ] create POST route for submitting movies - will include SQL INSERT query [ ] create a GET route that returns all movies
+[ ] create POST route for submitting genres - will include SQL INSERT query [ ] create a GET route that returns all movies
 [ ] display movies on the DOM in an HTML table
 [ ] add DELETE movie functionality and route